martes, 4 de julio de 2023

 - How to make sure Oracle ASM devices pointing to multipath devices and not scsi paths, sd devices when using

-disks? - I/O's to the SAN are not shared across all the paths of multipath in Oracle application server configured with Oracleasm.
+ASMLibto manageASMdisks? - I/O's to the SAN are not shared across all the paths of multipath in Oracle application server configured with Oracleasm.

 Resolución

-should be configured to force the use of the multipath pseudo-device.
-Since ASM uses entries from /proc/partition
+ORACLEASM_SCANORDER should be configured to force the use of the multipath pseudo-device.
+Since ASM uses entries from /proc/partition, a filter would need to be set to exclude underlying paths.

 Edit